brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Greyhound**

+Tom Hanks has a fantastic presence, but they don’t really develop many other folks in this tense battle movie.
+Which, hey, that makes sense, since the whole movie they’re just depth charging the shit out of the sea.

 **Bridge of Spies**

 A solid Spielberg feel-good negotiation thriller.
 I only knew a little about the U2 bomber and our history of capturing spies until I watched this film and dove into Wikipedia.
 This movie made me miss Berlin, which I’ve only visited once for a few weeks, but was delightful.
 If you enjoy the work of Tom Hanks, he does his thing well in this movie.